tgrecojs/logseq/pages/Docker Learning.md

 				- The rest is left for Docker to take care of.
 				-
 	- ## Layers
 		- A docker image consists of layers.
-These layers are **responsible for housing any dependencies that a given image needs to function.**
+These layers are **responsible for housing any dependencies that a given image needs to function.
-		-
 		- #### Example - `docker pull nginx`
 			- The screenshot below shows the layers that nginx requires in order to function properly
 				- ![image.png](../assets/image_1701990415858_0.png)